-England will try to 'operate in same way' - Stokes
+England to remain aggressive v India - Stokes

 The team is set to feature seven changes from the fourth Test of the original series against India, which the tourists won by 157 runs at The Oval.

-India are yet to announce their team, but have doubts over captain and opener Rohit Sharma, who tested positive for Covid last week.
+India are yet to announce their team, but have confirmed that fast bowler Jasprit Bumrah will captain in place of opener Rohit Sharma, who tested positive for Covid last week.

-If Rohit is ruled out, vice-captain and fast bowler Jasprit Bumrah will lead India.

 England XI: Zak Crawley, Alex Lees, Ollie Pope, Joe Root, Jonny Bairstow, Ben Stokes (c), Sam Billings (wk), Matthew Potts, Stuart Broad, Jack Leach, James Anderson.